Harris's hawk: Breeding

-Very often, there will be three hawks attending one nest: two males and one female.
+Very often, there will be three hawks attending one nest.
+This may include two males and one female.
 Whether or not this is polyandry is debated, as it may be confused with backstanding (one bird standing on another's back).
+Alternatively, they may consist of one male and two females.
+The non-breeding third bird acts as a helper for the pair, assisting with capturing prey, feeding chicks, and guarding chicks.
 The female does most of the incubation.
 The eggs hatch in 31 to 36 days.
 The young begin to explore outside the nest at 38 days, and fledge, or start to fly, at 45 to 50 days.
 The female sometimes breeds two or three times in a year.
 Young may stay with their parents for up to three years, helping to raise later broods.
 Nests are known to be predated by coyotes (Canis latrans), golden eagles (Aquila chrysaetos), red-tailed hawks (Buteo jamaicensis), great horned owls (Bubo virginianus), and flocks of common ravens (Corvus corax), predators possibly too formidable to be fully displaced by Harris's hawk's cooperative nest defenses.
 No accounts show predation on adults in the United States and Harris's hawk may be considered an apex predator, although presumably predators like eagles and great horned owls would be capable of killing them.
 In Chile, black-chested buzzard-eagles (Geranoaetus melanoleucus) are likely predators.

+The subspecies P. u. unicinctus breeds year-round, and reaches its "definitive" plumage after 4 annual moults (≥ 45 months).
+Young birds have a heavily streaked pattern across the body.
+This streaking pattern reduces with each moult, until moulting into the definitive plumage, at which point the body becomes uniformly dark in colour with minimal patterning.